Codecademy/docs/content/html/concepts/elements/terms/input/input.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<input>`** element creates an interactive element, usually used within a [form](https://www.codecademy.com/resources/docs/html/forms) to allow user input.It can be used to make text boxes, [color pickers](https://www.codecademy.com/resources/docs/uiux/color-picker), date pickers, and other [UI](https://www.codecademy.com/resources/docs/uiux/ui-design) elements.
+The **`<input>`** element creates an interactive element, usually used within a [form](https://www.codecademy.com/resources/docs/html/forms) to allow user input.
+It can be used to make text boxes, [color pickers](https://www.codecademy.com/resources/docs/uiux/color-picker), date pickers, and other [UI](https://www.codecademy.com/resources/docs/uiux/ui-design) elements.

 ## Syntax